begriffs/dumbus/README.md

 ## Using the app

 If your dumbphone supports shortcuts for frequently used numbers assign one.
-(My Motofone allows me to assign a number to holding down the pound key.)
+(My Motofone allows me to designate numbers to call when holding down certain keys, so I can start the app by pulling out my phone and holding a key.)

 You call the app, and it answers immediately with a short beep.
 It is waiting for q query.
 They are of two forms: `XY#` or `X#` (for